Beavis and Butt-Head Do the Universe: Plot

 The boys arrive home, expecting to find Serena, but find it has been placed for sale.
 They blame each other and separate, but are quickly abducted by government officials.
-Serena's downtrodden lieutenant, Hartson, covertly frees the boys, saying he knows what Serena did to them.
+Serena's downtrodden lieutenant, Jim Hartson, covertly frees the boys, saying he knows what Serena did to them.
 Smart Beavis and Butt-Head urge them to enter the portal, but the boys ignore them.

 All parties arrive at Beavis and Butt-Head's house.
 As Serena is about to shoot them, she realizes they are not her enemies, only foolish teenagers.
 Smart Beavis and Smart Butt-Head urge Beavis and Butt-Head to enter the portal, but Hartson is accidentally sucked in instead, closing the rift and saving the multiverse.
+Smart Beavis and Smart Butt-Head acknowledge that possibly anything could have worked and they were making it more complicated by saying only Beavis and Butt-Head could stop the portal, and acknowledge that while they are the smartest versions they are still not the brightest in existence.
 As Beavis attempts to express his love to Serena, Smart Beavis interrupts and offers to show her the cosmos; she leaves with him and Smart Butt-Head.
 In exchange for their silence, the government gives Beavis and Butt-Head their home back in its original condition.
-In another universe, the assembled alternative Beavises and Butt-Heads applaud Smart Beavis for becoming the first Beavis to have sex.
+In another universe, the assembled alternative Beavises and Butt-Heads applaud Smart Beavis for becoming the first Beavis to have sex, although Serena does not return his calls.

 Voice cast

-Daria Morgendorffer, Tom Anderson, Stewart Stevenson, and Coach Buzzcut make silent cameo appearances.
+Daria Morgendorffer, Principal McVicker, Tom Anderson, Stewart Stevenson, Mrs Stevenson and Coach Buzzcut make cameo appearances, most of them silent.